 Biography

-Mónica García Blizzard received a B.A. in Romance Languages and Literatures with minors in Anthropology and European Studies from the University of Notre Dame, where she also completed an M.A. in Italian studies.
+Mónica García Blizzard received a B.A. in Romance Languages and Literatures with minors in Anthropology and European Studies from the University of Notre Dame, where she also completed an M.A. in Italian Studies.
 She holds an M.A. and Ph.D. in Latin American Literatures and Cultures from The Ohio State University.

-Her first book, The White Indians of Mexican Cinema: Racial Masquerade throughout the Golden Age, (SUNY Press, 2022), argues that the filmic representation of indigeneity through white Mexican bodies during the mid-twentieth century reveals the unresolved tensions between competing racial ideologies and proposals for national identity.
+Mónica's dissertation on the representation of Indigeneity in Mexican cinema received the 2017 LASA Mexico Section Award for best dissertation.
+Her first book, The White Indians of Mexican Cinema: Racial Masquerade throughout the Golden Age, (SUNY Press, 2022), argues that the filmic representation of Indigeneity through White Mexican bodies during the mid-twentieth century reveals the unresolved tensions between competing racial ideologies and proposals for national identity.
+Her book received an Honorable Mention from the International Latino Book Awards for Best Academic Themed Book in 2024.

 Additional Campus Affiliations